 Get to know the real candidate

 It’s time to get to know the real candidate.
-We all tend to put our game faces on in interviews.
-I always assume people are holding stuff back.
+People tend to put on their game faces in interviews.
+Often, they hold stuff back.
 Not in a dishonest way.
-It’s more like we send in a representative of our best self who wants to please the interviewer by telling them what we think they want to hear.
-It’s the interviewer’s job to try and get to the real you.
+It’s more like they send in a representative of their best self who wants to please the interviewer by telling them what they think they want to hear.
+It’s the interviewer’s job to try and get to know the real person.

 1. Why are you considering leaving (or why did you leave) your current practice?